 In 1997 the bands were removed, and the lantern framework was painted dark red.

-The former paraffin vapour burner is on display at the National Waterfront Museum in Swansea.
+The former paraffin vapour burner was relocated to the National Waterfront Museum in Swansea.